surmwill/recycler_unity/README.md

 Lifecycle method called by the recycler when the end-cap gets returned to its pool.

-### OnStateChanged
+### OnVisiblityChanged
 ```
-protected virtual void OnStateChanged(RecyclerScrollRectContentState prevState, RecyclerScrollRectContentState newState)
+protected virtual void OnVisibilityChanged(bool isVisible, bool isInitial)
 ```

-Lifecycle method called when the state of the endcap changes.
+Called when the visibility of the endcap changes as it enters and leaves the viewport.
+(Note that a pooled endcap will not have this invoked.)

 <ins>Parameters</ins>
-- `prevState:` the previous state the endcap was in.
+- `isVisible:` whether the endcap is visible in the viewport or not.
-- `newState:` the new state the endcap is currently in.
+- `isInitial:` whether this is the first visible state of the endcap after being fetched from the pool.

 ### RecalculateHeight
 ```